Social Security Agreement with the Republic of North Macedonia: Frequently Asked Questions

 How does the Agreement help people?

-Under the Agreement, Australia and the former Yugoslav Republic of Macedonia broadly share responsibility for social security coverage of people who would not otherwise be entitled to a pension because they do not have enough residence in Australia or sufficient insurance periods in the former Yugoslav Republic of Macedonia.
+Under the Agreement, Australia and the Republic of North Macedonia broadly share responsibility for social security coverage of people who would not otherwise be entitled to a pension because they do not have enough residence in Australia or sufficient insurance periods in the Republic of North Macedonia.
 It also helps people who could not otherwise claim because they are living abroad.

 The Agreement also reduces costs for businesses operating in both countries by regulating compulsory contributions for seconded workers.
 Under the Agreement, seconded employees and/or their employer are generally subject only to the legislation of their home country and therefore exempt from making contributions for the same work under the law of the other country.